MetaMask/metamask-mobile/README.md

 -   Install [JDK](https://reactnative.dev/docs/0.65/environment-setup#installing-dependencies): `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`
     - To check if Java is already installed, run: `java -version`
     > If you have already installed JDK on your system, make sure it is JDK 8 or newer
--   Install the Android SDK via [Android Studio](https://developer.android.com/studio), or run: `brew install --cask android-studio`
+-   [Download Android Studio](https://developer.android.com/studio) or run: `brew install --cask android-studio`
+    -   Open it then in the installation wizard, make sure the boxes next to all of the following items are checked: Android SDK, Android SDK Platform and Android Virtual Device
-    -   _MetaMask Only:_ To create production builds, you need to install Google Play Licensing Library via the SDK Manager in Android Studio.
+    -   _MetaMask Only:_ To create production builds, you need to install [Google Play Licensing Library](https://user-images.githubusercontent.com/1881059/219441716-485fa58d-f3ec-4315-80ab-c2fb6042d819.png)
--   Install the Android NDK (version `21.4.7075529`) via Android Studio's SDK Manager ([screenshot](https://user-images.githubusercontent.com/1881059/219376674-5dca5e2a-d4ab-4df0-b0e3-6e870180db93.png))
+-   Install [NDK v`21.4.7075529`](https://user-images.githubusercontent.com/1881059/219376674-5dca5e2a-d4ab-4df0-b0e3-6e870180db93.png) via Android Studio's SDK Manager
     - Go to Preferences > Appearance & Behavior > System Settings > Android SDK
         - Shortcut: Selecting `More Actions` > `SDK Manager` from the "Welcome to Android Studio" page will also bring you here.
     - Select `SDK Tools` tab